 With so many potential paths to conversion, how exactly do you link your conversions on Amazon back to the source?
 Marin's Amazon Attribution is here to bridge the gap.

 This feature serves to connect your data across channels using a last-touch attribution model.
-More importantly, because these publishers are essentially in competition with Amazon, they won't surface conversion data for sales that happen on Amazon – but the Marin platform can.
+More importantly, because these publishers are essentially in competition with Amazon, they won't surface conversion data for sales that happen on Amazon – but Marin can.

 What Is Amazon Attribution?